The U.S. Reportedly Extracted High-Level Spy From Russia in 2017

 The United States reportedly extracted a high-level CIA informant from Russia in 2017, CNN first reported Monday.

-Citing “multiple Trump administration officials with direct knowledge,” CNN reports the “previously undisclosed secret mission” to extract the Russian spy was partially driven by concerns that “President Donald Trump and his administration repeatedly mishandled classified intelligence” and could have exposed the informant as a spy.
+Citing “multiple Trump administration officials with direct knowledge,” CNN reports the “previously undisclosed secret mission” to extract the Russian spy.

-CNN reports that the decision occurred after a May 2017 meeting in which President Trump told the Russian Foreign Minister highly classified information concerning the war in Syria.
-The information had come from Israel.

 When asked for comment, Brittany Bramell, the CIA director of public affairs, told CNN: “CNN’s narrative that the Central Intelligence Agency makes life-or-death decisions based on anything other than objective analysis and sound collection is simply false.
 Misguided speculation that the President’s handling of our nation’s most sensitive intelligence — which he has access to each and every day — drove an alleged exfiltration operation is inaccurate.”